Leet333/dotfiles-everforest/README.md

-# dotfiles-everforest
+# Dotfiles-Everforest
-My Arch Linux dotfiles
+#### Personal dotfiles
+-  based on the Everforest color pallete